Always a nice surprise when Alamy sell my images to the national press…

 Last time it was the Daily Mail.
 This time it’s the Sunday Times, here in the UK.
-Cody looking ripped, as she monsters her way up Broomfield Hill in Richmond Park, her blonde ponytail bobbing left to right.
+Cody looking ripped, as she monsters her way up Broomfield Hill in Richmond Park, The quintessential blonde female runner, her blonde ponytail bobbing left to right.
 Pink crop top, bare arms with Garmin watch and guns pumping away!

-I hope you enjoy viewing the image – Colin
+I hope you enjoy viewing the image.
+Please feel free to leave a comment below – Colin

 Cody summits at Broomfield Hill – Richmond Park, London UK – follow my photography page on facebook